-Dry heat sterilization (killing or removal of all microorganisms, including bacterial spores) technique requires longer exposure time (1.5 to 3 hours) and higher temperatures than moist heat sterilization.
-Various available methods of dry heat sterilization are; hot air oven, incineration, flaming (wire loop) etc.
+Dry heat sterilization requires a longer exposure time (1.5 to 3 hours) and higher temperatures than moist heat sterilization.
+Various methods of dry heat sterilization are hot air oven, incineration, flaming (wire loop), etc.

 Principle of Dry heat sterilization using HOT AIR OVEN

+Sterilization is defined as killing or removal of all microorganisms, including bacterial spores.
 Sterilizing by dry heat is accomplished by conduction.
-The heat is absorbed by the outside surface of the item, then passes towards the centre of the item, layer by layer.
+The heat is absorbed by the outside surface of the item, then passes towards the center of the item, layer by layer.
 The entire item will eventually reach the temperature required for sterilization to take place.

 Dry heat does most of the damage by oxidizing molecules.
 The essential cell constituents are destroyed and the organism dies.
 The temperature is maintained for almost an hour to kill the most difficult of the resistant spores.

 The most common time-temperature relationships for sterilization with hot air sterilizers are

 - 150°C (300°F) for 150 minutes or longer depending on the volume.

 Bacillus atrophaeus spores should be used to monitor the sterilization process for dry heat because they are more resistant to dry heat than the spores of Geobacillus stearothermophilus.
 The primary lethal process is considered to be the oxidation of cell constituents.